Kir-Antipov/smart-recipes/README.md

 ## Example

-Let's imagine that we want to add a simplified TNT recipe:
+Consider a scenario where we want to add a simplified TNT recipe:

 ```jsonc
 {